 - Sensory – these nerves collect and process information, giving us our sense of touch and the ability to recognize other stimuli, such as pain, heat and cold

 - Motor – these nerves are responsible for controlling muscle function throughout the body

-If you are suffering from nerve root compression and considering your treatment options, first visit your local physician to learn about conservative pain management techniques.
-If, after several months, these treatments prove insufficient and you are considering your surgical options, contact Laser Spine Institute to learn about minimally invasive, outpatient endoscopic spine procedures as an alternative to living in pain.
+If you have nerve root compression and are considering your treatment options, first visit your local physician to learn about conservative pain management techniques.
+If, after several months, these treatments prove insufficient and you consider your surgical options, contact Laser Spine Institute to learn about minimally invasive, outpatient spine procedures as an alternative to traditional open spine surgery.
 We can provide you with all of the information you require to make an informed decision, as well as offer you a free review of your MRI or CT scan.